code-hunter-coop/goremovals/README.md

 - Google API
 - Apple API

+## Suggestions
+- The terms "Fleet Owner" and "Partner" are equally used in business logic and app views.
+May we use only the "Partner" term to simplify app logic?
+- The terms "Removal", "Trips", "Removal Trips" and "Bookings" are equally used in business logic and app views.
+May we use only one term to simplify app logic?
+Our suggestion is also to think about the common term "Order".
+- The role "Administrator" has all the characteristics of the "Manager" role.
+Maybe it's better to use this role name.

 ## Questions
 **Customer**
 - Page "List of stops".
 Does the customer choose the difference between pick-up and drop-off or does it all have the same meaning for the trip?
-Are the stop sequences calculated by the business logic or just how the customer chooses?
+Are the stop sequences calculated by the business logic or only by customer choices?
+- Page "Enter trip options" field "Shuttles".
+What does this mean?
 - Page "Cost breakdown".
-What is the logic under all calculations?
+Do the calculation options depend only on "Vehicle Type" from "Rate" data?
 - Page "Booking management".
 Time - is it start trip time?
 Origin - is it the start location?
-Vaehicle - is this maxWeight or vaehicle type?
-This parameter is absent on the Vehicles page.
-Where are this parameter located?
+Vehicle - is this Vehicle Type?
 **Admin Portal**
 - Page "Dashboard" -> Edit Removal Trips -> Change stops statuses.
 What about other states?
 Who and when changing them?
 - Page Partners -> Partner Details -> Driver -> block (blocked, unblocked).
 What does this action do?
 Does this make the driver inactive for the partner to choose in the future or something else?